harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 [setup a **Test** contest](#setup-test-contest), which only the administrators can use.
 So I suggest use this contest to test your new problem.
 Use the following steps:

-- open the Test contest, and select Edit, the at the bottom of the edit form it allows you to add problems to the contest.
-So add the grading version of the problem to the Test contest.
+- open the Test contest, and select Edit.
+Then at the bottom of the edit form it allows you to add problems to the contest.
+So, add the grading version of the problem to the Test contest.
 - the administrator accounts all have both the team as admin role permissions.
 When logging in as administrator then by default you are logged in with the admin role.
 In our test we want to test submissions which can only be done in the team role.
 So to switch to the team role we click at the top bar on '-> team' to open the team interface.